Prerequisites, Requirements and Policies

 Students admitted to the School of Medicine on a conditional basis (i.e., requirement(s) yet to be completed) must fulfill those conditions prior to matriculation in the school of medicine.

 IV.
-Letters of recommendation:
+Letters of recommendation

 V. Non-U.S. citizen applicants

 Official transcripts are required from all colleges attended outside the United States and Canada for matriculating students.
+Please see additional requirements on the International Applicants page.

 VI.
-Application Review
+Application review

 Policies